gscript-lang/gscript/README.md

-# molaiscript
+# gScript
-A new programming language based on JavaScript.
+gScript is a new programming language built with JavaScript